Luka Connor

-Biography
+Early life and career

 Connor is from the Te Whakatōhea, Te Whānau-ā-Apanui and Ngāti Porou iwi.
 She was attending Ōpōtiki College when she made her debut for the Bay of Plenty Volcanix in 2014.

-2017
+Rugby career

 In 2017, She suffered a serious knee injury and missed the entire provincial season of 2018.

-2019

 Connor was one of 29 players who were offered Black Ferns contracts in 2019.

-On 28 June 2019, Connor made her test debut for the Black Ferns, she came off the bench against Canada in San Diego.
+On 28 June 2019, she made her test debut for the Black Ferns, she came off the bench against Canada in San Diego.
 She was named in the Black Ferns squad for the 2019 Laurie O'Reilly Cup and featured in the second test match against Australia.
 She later featured for the New Zealand Development XV at the 2019 Oceania Women's Championship in Fiji.

-2020–2021

 In 2020 she appeared for the Black Ferns in two matches against the New Zealand Barbarians.

-In 2021 Connor was named in the Chiefs squad for their historic match against the Blues at Eden Park in April.
+In 2021, she was named in the Chiefs squad for their historic match against the Blues at Eden Park in April.
 Later that year she was selected in the Chiefs Manawa team for the inaugural season of Super Rugby Aupiki.

-2022

 Connor was selected for the Black Ferns squad for the 2022 Pacific Four Series.
 She made the team again for a two-test series against the Wallaroos for the Laurie O'Reilly Cup.

-Connor made the Black Ferns 32-player squad to the deferred 2021 Rugby World Cup in New Zealand.
+She made the Black Ferns 32-player squad to the deferred 2021 Rugby World Cup in New Zealand.
 She scored two tries against Wales in the quarterfinals.

-2023

 Connor scored a hat-trick for Chiefs Manawa against Hurricanes Poua in the opening round of the 2023 Super Rugby Aupiki season.
 She crossed over for the first try from a lineout drive in her sides second round victory over the Blues Women.
 In round three, she scored her sides second try in their 46–38 win against Matatū in Hamilton.

+In July 2023, she scored a try in the Black Ferns 21–52 victory over Canada at the Pacific Four Series in Ottawa.

+She was named in the Black Ferns XVs squad for the trial match against the Black Ferns in Whangārei on 5 July 2025.